Skip to content

 Potential Benefits

-The following potential benefits are based on Phase 2 human clinical trial data (ZUPREME-1 topline release, March 2026) and earlier Phase 1 dose-finding work.
+The following potential benefits are based on Phase 2 human clinical trial data (ZUPREME-1 topline release March 2026; full data presented at ADA 2026, June 5) and earlier Phase 1 dose-finding work.
 All findings are from controlled clinical trials and may not be representative of uncontrolled use.
 Phase 3 data does not yet exist.

-• Body weight reduction: Phase 2 ZUPREME-1 reported approximately 10.7% mean body weight reduction versus 1.7% placebo at 42 weeks in the highest-dose arm.
+• Body weight reduction: Phase 2 ZUPREME-1 reported approximately 10.7% mean body weight reduction versus 1.7% placebo at 42 weeks in the highest-dose arm (p<0.001), with the primary endpoint met at week 28.
 The magnitude is below the published Phase 2 results for retatrutide (24.2% at 48 weeks) and tirzepatide (≈20% at 72 weeks in Phase 3) — but the comparison is imperfect because trial designs, populations, and durations differ.

-• Tolerability: 98% of participants in the highest-dose cohort reached the planned maintenance dose.
+• Tolerability: 88–98% of participants across dose arms successfully escalated to their targeted maintenance dose, and only 1.5% discontinued treatment for gastrointestinal causes.
 By contrast, GLP-1 and triple-agonist trials commonly report dose-limiting nausea, vomiting, and discontinuation rates ranging from 4% to 16% depending on dose.
 The improved tolerability is one of the principal reasons petrelintide is being positioned as a "foundational" therapy that may be combined with other agents.

 • Restoration of leptin sensitivity (mechanistic): Preclinical and clinical evidence suggests amylin agonism re-sensitizes the central nervous system to leptin signaling.
 The clinical relevance of this mechanism for long-term weight maintenance is plausible but not yet established in published outcome data.